 5. My couch is a jumping castle

-Despite your best intentions and your intended resistance to the inevitable BEFORE you become a parent, this one is a fait accomplis.
+Despite your best intentions and your intended resistance to the inevitable BEFORE you become a parent, this one is a fait accompli.
 No matter how in control you think you will be of your soft furnishings, this will happen.
-One day, about three years in, you will realise that the prophecy has been fulfilled: the couch is now a jumping castle … a cubby house, a fort and sometimes even a horse.
+One day, about three years in, you will realise that the prophecy has been fulfilled; the couch is now a jumping castle … a cubby house, a fort and sometimes even a horse.

 6. I am a walking rubbish bin

 Just like the napkin and the snot rag thing, you are now the place everyone, including your partner, gravitates to when they wish to dispose of apple cores, lolly wrappers and something they picked up off the ground that they realise they no longer want.

 Walking along the beach with ice creams?
 Be prepared for everyone in the family to mindlessly hand you their ice cream wrappers.
 And just like the regurgitated food instinct, you will instinctively accept these offerings as your problem to solve.